staff0rd/documentation/dotnet-api/connecting-to-a-server.md

 > [!NOTE]
 > The client performs a blocking DNS call for single node.
 If you are worried about blocking DNS due to network issues etc., you should resolve the DNS yourself and pass in an IP address.

-## Customising Connection Settings
+## Customising connection settings

-### Connection String
+### Connection string

 Many of the overloads accept a connection string that you can use to control settings of the connection.
 A benefit to having these as a connection string instead of using the fluent API is that you can change them between environments without recompiling (i.e. a single node in `dev` and a cluster in `production`).

 The connection string format should look familiar to those who have used connection strings in the past.
 It consists of a series of key/value pairs separated by semicolons.

-You can set the following values using the connection string.
+You can set the following values using the connection string:

 <!-- TODO: Moved, to check and what about ConnectTo? -->